7ep/demo/docs/BDD.md

 Run Cucumber:

         gradlew librarybdd

 Review the report again.
 Note that the step "Given a borrower had checked out..." is showing as green, indicating that the next step, "When I enter that book.." is next to do.

+Let's commit our work:

+    git add .
-Let's commit our work: git commit -m " New Step Definitions file. note: checking out a book is already implemented."
+    git commit -m "New Step Definitions file"

-We can move to the next step, "When I enter that book as returned", which does indeed use code that won't exist yet:
+We can move to the next step, "When I enter that book as returned", which does indeed use code that won't exist yet.
+Copy in this code carefully (just replace the inner parts):

     @When("I enter that book as returned")